 Dr. Craig Monk

-Born in St. John’s, Newfoundland, Craig received a Bachelor of Arts (Honours) from Memorial University, an M.A. from Western University, and M.St. and D.Phil. degrees from Oxford University, where he held a Rothermere Fellowship at Linacre College.
-He was awarded further research fellowships from Indiana, Texas, and Yale.
-His research, dealing with topics in American literature, autobiography, modernism, and publishing history, has been funded by the Social Sciences and Humanities Research Council of Canada.
-He is author of Writing the Lost Generation: Expatriate Autobiography and American Modernism (University of Iowa Press), and he completed a term as co-editor of American Periodicals: A Journal of History, Criticism, and Bibliography (Ohio State University Press).
+Born in St. John’s, Newfoundland, Dr. Monk received a Bachelor of Arts (Honours) from Memorial University, an M.A. from Western University, and M.St. and D.Phil. degrees from Oxford University, where he held a Rothermere Fellowship at Linacre College.
+He was awarded further research fellowships from Indiana University, the University of Texas, and Yale University.
+His research, dealing with topics in American literature, autobiography, modernism, and publishing history, has twice been funded by the Social Sciences and Humanities Research Council of Canada.
+He is author of Writing the Lost Generation: Expatriate Autobiography and American Modernism (University of Iowa Press), and he completed a five-year term as co-editor of the journal of record in his field of scholarly expertise, American Periodicals: A Journal of History, Criticism, and Bibliography (Ohio State University Press).

 Strategic Enrolment Management Committee

 The Strategic Enrolment Management Committee is a standing committee of Provost’s Group and provides leadership on enrolment planning for the university.